-The priest - for surely the church was not disused after all, and this must have been the parish priest who now confronted George in such a bizarre way - was now very close.
-But, try as he might, George was still unable to see the man's face beneath the voluminous cowl that covered his head and shoulders.
-George's mind span with outlandish visions of the Grim Reaper as he was at the same time stuck by an irrational and unexplainable sense of fear.
+The priest (for surely the church was not disused after all, and this must have been the parish priest who now confronted George in such a bizarre way) was now very close.
+But try as he might, George was still unable to see the man's face beneath the voluminous cowl that covered his head and shoulders.
+George's mind was set spinning with outlandish visions of the Grim Reaper whilst at the same time he was stuck by an irrational and unexplainable sense of fear.